 While value stream mapping works to identify waste in a specific area or process, the practice of process mapping has a much broader scope.
-Process Mapping reveals how work flows through different departments, and uncovers opportunities that need to be improved, or can identify successful practices to can implement in other areas.
+Process mapping reveals how work flows through different departments, helping managers to uncover opportunities that can be improved or identify successful practices to can implemented in other areas.
 Process mapping is used to describe any activities that a business or department does, who is responsible for doing it, the standards to which it should be done, and how successes will be measured.

 Some examples how a facility can benefit from using a process map approach include: